aclysma/minimum/README.md

 # minimum

-A game development framework that provides basic tooling and a content authoring workflow.
+An experimental game development framework that provides basic tooling and a content authoring workflow.
 Minimum has easy-to-use extension points for integrating custom and 3rd-party libraries with your game logic.

 This library is best suited for use by those who want to start with something thin and bring their own tech to put on top of it.
-It's your very own build-a-game-engine toolkit.

 [![Build Status](https://travis-ci.org/aclysma/minimum.svg?branch=master)](https://travis-ci.org/aclysma/minimum)